 Laboratory of Fungal Biochemistry

-Komarov Botanical Institute Basidiomycetes Culture Collection (LE-BIN) preserves and maintains dikaryon strains of various taxonomical and ecological groups of basidial macromycetes originating from different geographical regions.
+Komarov Botanical Institute Basidiomycetes Culture Collection (LE-BIN) maintains dikaryon strains of various taxonomic and ecological groups of basidial (Agaricomycotina, Basidiomycota) and marsupial (Pezizomycotina, Ascomycota) macromycetes originating from different geographical regions.
 It is an integral part of the Laboratory of Fungal Biochemistry.
-The Collection was established in the late 1950s for study of biologically active compounds and enzymes in basidiomycetes.
-In the late 1990s, a new project based on the idea of macromycete conservation ex situ started in the Collection.
-A plan of the Collection’s development was altered to include conservation ex situ of taxonomical and ecological diversity of basidiomycetes in Russia with emphases on preserving rare and endangered species, maintaining ectomycorrhizal fungi, and culturing species strains useful for biotechnology and medicine.
-Most of the Collection strains are original isolates from field works in various regions of Russia (European areas, the Caucasus, Urals, Siberia, and Far East) mainly in protected zones, i.e. nature reserves and national parks, but there are many strains from territories of the former USSR, Vietnam, USA and some other countries.
-Original specimens are identified by taxonomist specialists in various groups of macromycetes.
-Voucher specimens for maintaining cultures are preserved in the Mycological Herbarium of the Komarov Botanical Institute (LE).
-Cultures maintained in the Collection are mainly of saprotrophic mushrooms including xylotrophs, litter decomposers, soil saprotrophs, and fungi growing in nature on various other substrata.
-Some ectomycorrhizal fungi (e.g. species of Amanita, Boletus, and Suillus) are also maintained in the collection.
-Nowadays LE–BIN is the largest living collection of basidiomycetes in Russia, preserving approximately 10 % of the natural diversity of these fungi in Russia.
+The collection was established in the late 1950s to study bioactive compounds and enzymes in basidiomycetes.
+In the late 1990s, the collection began a new project based on the idea of ex situ conservation of macromycetes.
+The collection development plan was changed to include ex situ conservation of taxonomic and ecological diversity of basidiomycetes in Russia with emphasis on conservation of rare and endangered species, maintenance of ectomycorrhizal fungi, and cultivation of strains of species useful for biotechnology and medicine.
+Most strains of the collection are original isolates obtained during field work in different regions of Russia (European part, Caucasus, Urals, Siberia, Far East), mainly in protected areas - nature reserves and national parks, but there are many strains from the territories of the former USSR, Vietnam, USA and some other countries The original specimens were identified by specialist taxonomists for different groups of macromycetes.

 Abbreviation: LE-BIN (WDCM1015)